Your Changeability

 b.
 Push Back.

-4. I would like to become more agile.
+c.
+It depends. - I would like to become more agile.
 I would like to strengthen my

 adaptability, my changeability.